-Monroe County Board of County Commissioners (BOCC) 2798 Overseas Highway Marathon, Florida 33050
+Monroe County Board of County Commissioners (BOCC)

+2798 Overseas Highway Marathon, Florida 33050

 WATERWAY AND LOCATION: The project would affect aquatic resources associated with the Gulf of America.
-The project site will be reference as the Monroe County BOCC Gulfside Nine Mile Reef and is located in open waters of the Gulf of America, approximately 23.95 nautical miles (nm) northeast of Key West at a bearing of 28°, 21.57 nm northeast of Stock Island at a bearing of 19°, and 15.06 nm northwest of Cudjoe Key at a bearing of 341°.
-The southwest corner of the project area is 19.85 nm from Calda Channel Marker "3" northeast of Key West at a bearing of 37°, in Monroe County, Florida.
+The project site will be reference as the Monroe County BOCC Gulfside Eight Mile Reef.
+This proposed Artificial reef is located in open waters of the Gulf of America, approximately 25.61 nautical miles northeast of Key West at a bearing of 33 degrees, 22.91 nautical miles, northeast of Stock Island at a bearing of 25 degrees, and 14.64 nautical miles northwest of Cudjoe Key at a bearing of 350 degrees.
+The proposed project area is 21.96 nautical miles from Calda Channel Marker "3" northeast of Key West at a bearing of 41 degrees, in Monroe County, Florida.
 (See enclosed Vicinity Map & Coordinates).